qdrant/landing_page/qdrant-landing/content/documentation/faq/qdrant-fundamentals.md

 What Qdrant plans to introduce in the future:

-- Support for sparse vectors, as used in [SPADE](https://github.com/naver/splade) or similar model
+- Support for sparse vectors, as used in [SPADE](https://github.com/naver/splade) or similar models

 What Qdrant doesn't plan to support:

 - BM25 or other non-vector-based retrieval or ranking functions
 - Built-in ontologies or knowledge graphs
-- Query analizers and other NLP tools
+- Query analyzers and other NLP tools

 Of course, you can always combine Qdrant with any specialized tool you need, including full-text search engines.
 Read more about [our approach](../../../articles/hybrid-search/) to hybrid search.